DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

   workspaceId = UUID.fromString("workspace-id");
   ```

+Pre-requisites:

+- Your test must store `workspaceId`, not `workspace`.
+- Your test must be able to run more than once on the same workspace.
+For example,
+  instead of creating a resource named `resource-name`, call it `TestUtils.appendRandomNumber("resource-name")`.

 ### Cleaning up workspaces in tests

 We have 2 ways of cleaning up resources (WSM workspace, SAM workspace, GCP project):